kovacs-levent/Thesis-Pseudo-Random-Sequences/README.md

-# Thesis: Measurements and constructions of pseudorandom sequences
+# Thesis: Measurements and constructions of pseudo-random sequences
-Repository for stuff regarding my undergrad thesis about pseudorandom sequences.
+Repository for stuff regarding my undergrad thesis about pseudo-random sequences.